dgaydukov/cert-aws/sa/files/sa.md

 Schema Registry - collection of schemas.
 Schema - json structure of event (with all fields and types and possible values, like phone number - 10 digits).
 Cross-account event - you can configure event that generated in one account and sent into another.
 Don't confuse:
-* eventBrdige - body - only json, target - 15 services, native integration with many third-party services (like zendesk)
+* EventBridge - body - only json, target - 15 services, native integration with many third-party services (like zendesk)
 * sns - kind of limited version of EventBridge, body - any format, target - 6 services

 ###### Managed Blockchain